 “I, Sahera Nasser, have been in Early Childhood Education for the last 30 years!
 When my youngest son was born, the love for Montessori Education was inspired in me.
 I took the training in England and taught there for several years.

 After moving to Texas in 1994, I was involved in founding a private school in the southwest part of Houston.
 I was a Principal there for six years.
-Then in 2002, I decided to open my own Montessori school and I am living the dream now!
+Then in 2002, I decided to open my own Montessori School in Spring, Texas and I am living the dream now!

 My vision is to make a difference in every child’s life that comes my way by preparing, encouraging, motivating and leading all the staff that are directly involved with children at my school.
 I love to travel, read and spend time with my four grandchildren.”

 The attainment of peace through the preparation of a child.